matoni109/matoni_portfolio/src/_posts/2022-04-05-couplers-i-smell-thee.md

 Think you have a code smell?
 Well today we are going to go though a list of `smells` that are grouped into the context of **Couplers**.
 We will go through each of them, and how they each contribute to the making of the
 **Worse Code Smell Ever**

-What makes this particular code smell so destructive to your code base is that the ghosts of your past bad design practices start to lay waste to your code as soon as you start to make any changes.
+What makes this particular code smell so destructive to your code base is that the ghosts of your past bad design practices start to lay waste to your code, as soon as you start to make any changes.
 This leads into a reductive feedback loop that leads to developer paralysis when trying to implement any "new" features.

 ## Couplers: who cut the 🧀 ?
 Couplers represent a tight coupling between classes or methods.